Stadium Charitable Trust

 • Anne Rozenbroek (Trustee)

-The trust operates with a volunteer board of three trustees who receive no remuneration.
-The organization has no employees receiving benefits over £60,000 and maintains a simple governance structure befitting a grant-making trust.
+The trust operates with a volunteer board of trustees who receive no remuneration.
+The organisation has no employees receiving benefits over £60,000 and maintains a simple governance structure befitting a grant-making trust.

 How to Apply